 Windows releases have focus of Bricsys.
 Linux and macOS lag behind.
-You’ll probably hit more bugs with Linux, just like performance, graphics will probably be a bit slower.
+You’ll probably hit more bugs with Linux, just like performance, 3D graphics will probably be a bit slower, 2D is okay.

 Having said that, it should be mentioned that Bricsys support is outstanding, problems are solved very fast.
 Besides that, the more users on the Linux plus BricsCAD road, the smaller the differences become between OS specific variants.